cubicdaiya/ngx_small_light/README.md

 But ImageMagick requires libwebp and GD requires libvpx.
 You need to embed these libraries in building ImageMagick and GD for enabling WebP transformation.

-If WebP transformation is not available, `nginx` outputs the line like below in error.log in processing image.
+If WebP transformation is not available, `nginx` outputs the line like below in error.log in processing image with `of=webp`.

 ```
 WebP is not supported